zzak00/nlp_with_transformers_visualizations/chapter3.md

 ### Multi-headed attention

 In our simple example, we only used the embeddings to compute the attention scores, but that's far from the whole story.
 In practice, the self-attention layer applies three linear transformations to generate the query, key, and value vectors.
 Each of the three vectors is divided into n pieces, and each set of the new (q, k, and v) vectors are going to be part of creating a separate attention head.
-Finally, the outputs of these attention heads are concatenated to produce a vector with more contextual awareness.
+Finally, the outputs of these attention heads are concatenated to produce an output vector with more contextual awareness.
 You may ask, why do we need more than one attention head?
 Well, the softmax of one head only focuses on one aspect of similarity.
 So, having several heads helps the model to focus on multiple aspects simultaneously.
 At the end, we pass these new output vectors to a feed forward layer so that they can communicate the learned informations with each other.

 ![figure 10](visuals/chap3visuals/multi_attention.png)